byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 ![enzyme with soap](./enzymeImages/enzymeFinish.jpg)

-*Adding 50ml of liquid store bought detergent/shampoo to 1000ml of Eco-Enzyme make a great concentrated de-greaser/cleaner/shampoo.
+***Adding 50ml of liquid store bought detergent/shampoo to 1000ml of Eco-Enzyme makes a great concentrated de-greaser/cleaner/shampoo.
 Drastically reducing consumption and mitigating harmful effects.
-Perfect for dish washing, laundry, shampoo and body wash.*
+Perfect for dish washing, laundry, shampoo and body wash.***

 ...
 The list goes on.